SOCI 210: Sociological perspectives

 Global slave trade made possible by and supported colonialism

-Contemporary racial categories defined by colonial European thought
+• Contemporary racial categories defined in the context of colonial European systems

 Institutions